 Saved templates are your custom saved templates.
-Like in Elementor, you can save a page as a template so you can reuse them for later.
+As in Elementor, you can save a page as a template so you can reuse it later.

 Importing templates is also possible on Beaver Builder, but it’s not as intuitive as Elementor’s.
 You can check out how it does this by reading their documentation here.

-As for their free versions, Elementor wins hands down against Beaver Builder because you still have the ability to choose from over two dozen free templates and even the ability to import and export them.
+As for their free versions, Elementor wins hands down against Beaver Builder.
+With Elementor you still can choose from over two dozen free templates and even the ability to import and export them.
 On Beaver Builder, you have to upgrade to their premium version to take advantage of this feature.

 Elementor’s Theme Builder